 Reasons For Dentin Hypersensitivity

-In the article linked above, the authors outline two main ways that tooth sensitivity can begin from the exposure of dentin.
+In the article linked above, the authors outline two main ways that tooth sensitivity can begin from the exposure of the dentin.
 In both ways, the enamel must be broken.
 This layer can be damaged by a lesion in the tooth or exposed by a receding gum line.
 If you grind your teeth or if you recently feel, you may be at an increased risk for a dental lesion on your tooth.
 If the lesion is deep enough it can break through the layer of enamel exposing the dentin to elements and causing pain.

 In another instance, if you struggle with gum disease, you may experience receding gums.
 This happens when your gums become inflamed and begin moving away from the base of the tooth.
 This allows bacteria and plaque to gather between the gums and the tooth, worsening the condition.
 As the gums move further from the tooth, more dentin is exposed causing increased pain.